Vision Problems in the Bow Hunting Community - What's the answer?

 So what’s the big deal?

 There are 5 states that do not allow red dots on bows, yet offer no accommodations or options for those with aging eyes or a disability to hunt with a red dot on their bow.
-These states include: Colorado, North Dakota, Oregon, and Washington state.
+These states include: Colorado, North Dakota, Oregon, and Washington state (as of 2022).
 These states offer no possibility for hunters with disabilities to be able to bow hunt.
 A great example of a state willing to make accommodations is Idaho, in Idaho it is illegal to have a red dot on a bow but if you have a doctor's note from an optometrist you can have a modification permit to allow you to use a red dot on a bow.
 This is a great example of how the bow hunting community can be inclusive of all bowhunters.
 Montana is starting to get there.
 While it is illegal to use a red dot in Montana it is only illegal in the bow season, you can use it in the gun season.
 Every other state at the moment (December 2022) allows red dots on bows.

 This has become a common occurrence at Adjustable Red Dot where we are hearing time and time again from customers on how the ARD system has helped them to continue to bow hunt because it eliminates blurry pins and the need for peep sight.
 Here is a review and a link to a podcast with Vortex where we talk about aging eyes and why the ARD system helps.